mongodb/leafygreen-ui/.changeset/four-parents-glow.md

 '@leafygreen-ui/radio-box-group': patch
 ---

-Resolves an issue where Tooltips would not appear when a RadioBox was used as a trigger
+Improves RadioBox + Tooltip compatibility, resolving an issue where Tooltips would not appear when a RadioBox was used as a trigger.